jspanjaard/docs/docs/guides/configuration/command-line-interface.md

 ::: tab Windows

+1. Open command prompt as administrator.
-1. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder _cli_.
+2. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder _cli_.

 ```
 md %HOMEPATH%\alis.exchange\cli